 If fat loss is your goal, ensure your protein intake remains high, even as you cut calories from carbs and fats.

-Protein keeps you feeling full longer and helps preserve lean muscle mass during a calorie deficit, making it easier to lose fat without losing strength.
+Protein keeps you feeling full longer and helps preserve lean muscle during a calorie deficit, making it easier to lose fat without losing strength.

 Aging leads to a natural decline in muscle mass and strength, a condition known as sarcopenia.
 This can lead to a loss of mobility, increased fat gain, higher risks of falls, and a decrease in your quality of life.